Point Ellice Bridge disaster

+Aftermath of the Point Ellice Bridge disaster on May 26, 1896.

-On May 26, 1896, in Victoria, British Columbia, a streetcar crowded with 143 holidaymakers on their way to attend celebrations of Queen Victoria's birthday crashed through Point Ellice Bridge (today usually referred to as the Bay Street Bridge) into the Upper Harbour.
+The Point Ellice Bridge disaster occurred on May 26, 1896, in Victoria, British Columbia, when a streetcar crowded with 143 passengers on their way to attend celebrations of Queen Victoria's birthday crashed through Point Ellice Bridge into the Upper Harbour.
 55 people were killed in the accident, making it one of the worst transit disasters in British Columbia.
 Only passengers on the left side of the streetcar escaped.

-The Consolidated Electric Railway Company was forced into receivership by the disaster and emerged reorganized as the British Columbia Electric Railway on April 15, 1897.
+The Consolidated Electric Railway Company, who operated Victoria's streetcar system at the time, was forced into receivership by the disaster and emerged reorganized as the British Columbia Electric Railway on April 15, 1897.